phurwicz/hover/docs/pages/tutorial/t6-softlabel-joint-filter.md

 -   :tada: This also works with cumulative selections.
 Consequently, the cumulative toggle is synchronized too.

-Since each filter is narrowing down the selections we make, joint filters is just set intersection
+Since each filter is narrowing down the selections we make, joint filters is just set intersection, extended

--   going from two sets (original selection + filter)
+-   from two sets (original selection + filter)
 -   to N sets (original selection + filter A + filter B + ...)

 The `active_learning` recipe is built of `softlabel + annotator + finder`, plus a few widgets for iterating the model-in-loop.